 The Deadlift Series: Creating Tension, Part 1

-In this series, I’ll be addressing some elements of proper setup and execution that can dramatically enhance the way you deadlift.
+In this series, I’ll be addressing some elements of proper setup and execution that can dramatically improve your deadlift.

 To start off, let’s talk about tension.

-There are a couple of different ways to increase tension during the deadlift, so this specific topic will be discussed in two separate articles.
+There are a couple of different ways to increase tension in the deadlift, so this topic will be covered in two separate articles.

 Today, we’ll talk about what it means to take the slack out of the bar, how it affects the lift, and how to put it in action.

-In an effort to make this concept more applicable to real life, I’m going to paint a picture for you.
+In an effort to make this concept more relatable to daily life, I’ll try to paint a picture for you.

-What do you do?
+What is the next logical step?
 You have two options:

 Option A. Gently apply pressure on the gas, until you feel tension on the rope as it comes to a fully taut, lengthened position.
 At this point, you continue applying pressure, slow and steady, gradually increasing it as needed to pull the car out of the ditch.

 Option B. You realize it’s going to be a challenge getting that car back on the road, so yanking it at full force sounds like the best idea.
 You put your foot down on the gas pedal real hard.
 Guess what?
-Your idea was the equivalent to dog-poo.
+Not your brightest moment.
 You end up ripping the front bumper off the car, AND it’s still stuck in the ditch.

-Wouldn’t applying MORE force by attempting to yank the car out of the ditch yield better results than slow, gradual pressure?
+Wouldn’t applying MORE force by attempting to yank the car out of the ditch yield better results than a “slow and gradual” approach?

 The same concept applies to the deadlift.